easeaico/pulse-go/docs/Methodology/AnesthesiaMachineMethodology.md

 pressure, and positive end expired pressure as input parameters.
 Additionally, the model assigns a set of parameters to control the fresh gas flow and the various gas fractions delivered to the breathing circuit.
-Table 1 lists the Anesthesia Machine configuration settings currently used in the engine.
+@tableref {AnesthesiaConfiguration} lists the Anesthesia Machine configuration settings currently used in the engine.
 It should be noted that the current version of the Anesthesia Machine Model is restricted to the values listed in the table until a wide range of values are tested.
 Future versions will allow user-selected Anesthesia Machine setting parameters.

 <center>
-<i>Table 1.
-The table shows the basic settings needed as inputs to run the
+<i>@tabledef {AnesthesiaConfiguration} The table shows the basic settings needed as inputs to run the
 anesthesia machine</i>
 </center>
 |	Parameter	|	Description 	|